Why has Justin Trudeau resigned – and what’s next for Canada?

 - Francois-Philippe Champagne: The minister of innovation, science and industry since 2021, he was the minister of foreign affairs before that.

-- Chrystia Freeland: She is the MP for University-Rosedale, Ontario, and former deputy prime minister.
-A newly outspoken critic of Trudeau, she has been regarded as a credible and stable alternative to his leadership.
+- Chrystia Freeland: She is the MP for University-Rosedale, Ontario, and the former deputy prime minister.
+Formerly a close advisor to Trudeau, her departure from his government was seen as a reckoning for his leadership.
+She is regarded as a credible and stable alternative to his leadership.
 In polls, she fares the best among Liberal politicians before elections.

-- Melanie Joly: The current minister of foreign affair, Joly has been quite prominent on the international stage and will be tasked with handling Trump-related issues when he takes office.
+- Melanie Joly: The current minister of foreign affairs, Joly has been prominent on the international stage and will be tasked with handling Trump-related issues when he takes office.
 She has been a staunch supporter of Trudeau.

 - Dominic LeBlanc: Seen as a close ally of Trudeau, he was appointed finance minister after Freeland’s departure.